 - The Mosaic Institute in Brazil also promoted programs for local development.
 For example, we funded a Social Entrepreneurship program, developed in Cajati, state of São Paulo, that supports efforts to build entrepreneurial capacity for local businesses.
-In 2020 we supported two social organizations: a recyclers' cooperative and a seamstress association.
-The program offered more than 400 hours of training, assistance and the purchase of materials and equipment to help these organizations thrive. - In Brazil, we continued supporting a social bidding initiative that provides funding for projects that promote water stewardship.
-In 2020, 12 projects were selected to receive funding.
-Mosaic's investment of more than \$90,000 helped improve the management of local water resources. - In 2018, Mosaic committed \$375,000 over 3 years to Regina Education and Action on Child Hunger (REACH).
-2020 marked the final year of this partnership, where funds were used to support initiatives including: community kitchens, nutrition and cooking classes, the Mosaic-branded van for delivery of the Mobile Markets.
-All of this allows families to be self-sufficient by meeting both dietary and financial needs through non-emergency sources.
-This impacts over 12,000 individuals per year, over half of which are children.
+In 2021, we supported two social organizations: a recyclers' cooperative and a seamstress association.
+The program offered more than 400 hours of training, assistance and the purchase of materials and equipment to help these organizations thrive. - In Brazil, in line with our commitment to the United Nations Sustainable Development Goals, we continued supporting a social bidding initiative that provides funding for projects that promote water stewardship.
+In 2021, 15 projects were selected to receive funding.
+Mosaic's investment of more than \$130,000 helped improve the management of local water resources. - In Canada, Mosaic has funded Habitat for Humanity in Saskatchewan for over a decade, helping fund homes for 175 families.
+Homeownership has provided a foundation for safe, affordable housing that supports low-income families as they work to become self-reliant.
+The indirect impact of supporting reliable housing is realized by reducing poverty, creating safe and sustainable communities, and creating opportunities for families.